shukriadams/haku/README.md

 Haku
 ====
 Haku is a boilerplate for rapidly creating apps that run interchangeably in desktop browsers and within the Phonegap environement.
-Setting up an app for either is fairly trivial, but getting the same code base to run in both requires a series of compromises and fixes.
+Normally, setting up an app for either environment is fairly trivial, but getting the same code base to run in both requires a series of compromises and fixes.
 Haku accumulates and abstracts those fixes, letting you focus on your own code.

 - Haku is built entirely on Backbone ; if you're used to Backbone you're well on your way already.
-- Haku encourages modular design by using RequireJS and providing its own loader for CSS files.
+- Haku encourages modular design and on-demand loading by using RequireJS throughtout, and providing its own loader for CSS files.
 - Haku shims most of the standard Phonegap hardware plugins, allowing you to simulate in your desktop browser the standard phone-only components like the camera, gyroscope and others.
-This means you can write and test phone-specific code on your desktop without having to be tethered to a device.
+This means you can write and test phone-specific code directly on your desktop browser without using a device simulator or being tethered to a physical device.
 - ships with build scripts for Phonegap so you can compile immediately.